 About the Foundation

-Inheriting a commitment to philanthropy from its parent company Hewlett-Packard, the Agilent Foundation's roots go back to the founding of Agilent in 1999.
+Agilent inherited a commitment to philanthropy from its parent company, Hewlett-Packard.
+The Agilent Technologies Foundation's roots go back to the founding of Agilent in 1999.

 As a global company, Agilent's objective is to be an economic, intellectual and social asset in the countries and communities in which it operates.

-Agilent’s philanthropic efforts, through the Agilent Technologies Foundation, focus on university research grants that foster innovation and benefit the scientific community.
-The foundation also supports a range of pre-university-level science education programs aimed at helping students develop the critical thinking skills essential for tomorrow’s jobs.
+Agilent’s philanthropic efforts, through the Agilent Technologies Foundation, focus on education and development in life sciences, thus fostering innovation and advancement in children’s education.
+The Foundation supports a range of pre-university-level science education programs aimed at helping students develop the critical thinking skills essential for tomorrow’s jobs.

 For more about Agilent's citizenship please see our 2013 Corporate Citizenship Report.

 FY13 Audited Financial Statements

-For more information about foundation giving see the 2013 Audited Financial Statements (.pdf, 0.7MB)
+For more information about Agilent Foundation giving see the 2013 Audited Financial Statements (.pdf, 0.7MB)

 Pre-University Science Education Grants

 Pre-university grants focus on educational programs and partnerships that encourage hands-on, inquiry-based science.

-Foundation grants funds aim to reach the greatest number of students in order to have the widest possible influence in helping them develop the creativity and critical thinking skills essential for tomorrow’s jobs.
+Foundation grants aim to reach the greatest number of students in order to have the widest possible influence in helping them develop the creativity and critical-thinking skills essential for tomorrow’s jobs.